Cross-Domain Document Layout Analysis Using Document Style Guide: Approach

-\textbf{The style discriminator for cross-domain.} The research of the DLA universal model has always been the focus of researchers.
-However, the speed of document generation far exceeds the update speed of models and data sets.
-Therefore, cross-domain document layout analysis has become an effective means to devote this challenge.
-Many cross-domain DLA extend the generalization of the model always by using more relevant data.
-However, there is a large gap between the training data and the target data in many cases, and the model optimized using the training data cannot play a significant effect.
-If the model directly utilizes the target data for training, it is the best.
-However, if the model continuously invests in the target data, it will weaken its generalization and increase labor costs.
-We generate samples' data from Gaussian distribution, so if we can find some distributions similar to the target data set distribution and expand them, we can create a more suitable sample.
-If we obtain these data, we will put these into DL-GDD for iteration.
-We can generate enough samples close to the target data set and build a bridge between training and target data.
-We use the data from the un-labeled target dataset (i.e., DSSE-200, CS-150, CDSSE) as positive samples and the data from the Workshop as negative samples.
-The process of The style discriminator for cross-domain is shown in Equ.~\ref{equ:Ded2}.
+\textbf{The style discriminator for cross-domain.} The development of a universal document layout analysis (DLA) model is a prominent area of research for many scholars.
+However, the rapid pace of document generation often surpasses the update speeds of the models and datasets.
+This has led researchers to explore cross-domain document layout analysis as a practical approach to address this challenge.
+The cross-domain DLA enhances the generalization of the model by incorporating more relevant data from different domains.
+Despite these efforts, a considerable gap often exists between the training and target data, which can hinder the effectiveness of a model optimized using the training data.
+Ideally, the model should directly leverage the target data for training to achieve optimal results.
+However, if the model continuously invests in the target data, its generalization weakens and labor costs increase.
+We generated sample data from a Gaussian distribution; therefore, if we can find certain distributions similar to the target dataset distribution and expand them, we can create a more suitable sample.
+If we obtain these data, we put them into the DL-GDD for iteration.
+We generated sufficient samples close to the target dataset and built a bridge between the training and target data.
+We used data from the unlabeled target datasets (\ie, DSSE-200, CS-150, and CDSSE) as positive samples and data from the workshops as negative samples.

-where $\gamma$ represents feature extraction, $p_i$ represents the currently generated document page, $S^ +$ represents a set of positive samples, $S^ -$ represents a set of negative samples, and $score$ represents a similarity score.